tetzank/homepage/content/posts/codegen-in-databases.md

 Even disabling optimizations in LLVM does not close the gap.

 In database research, the use of LLVM as JIT compiler seems to be the standard.
-JIT assemblers are usually neglected for being too hard to use and producing unoptimal code.
+JIT assemblers are usually neglected for being too hard to use and producing inefficient code.
 Furthermore, they are not portable.
-Well, this is all true, except the first one.
-COAT takes care of that.
+Well, COAT makes them easy to use and code efficiency is not so bad as we see by the results.
+Portability remains an issue.
 I still like to have them on the table to give me a baseline, especially a lower bound for the compilation latency.
 A JIT assembler shows me what is possible with a simple 1:1 mapping of C++ expressions to assembly instructions and how much a JIT compiler can improve on that given I invest time in optimizations.
+An unoptimized build with LLVM does not provide me with the same lower bound.

 These results should be taken with a grain of salt.
 This is just a simple prototype running a single workload.